Banana Bread Oatmeal

 - 1 packet stevia or another preferred sweetener, as needed

 - 1/4 teaspoon vanilla extract

-- Optional toppings - peanut butter or almond butter, berries, chopped nuts, chocolate chips
+- optional toppings: peanut butter or almond butter, berries, chopped nuts, chocolate chips

-Add all of the ingredients except vanilla and butter extract to a small pot on the stovetop.
+- Add all of the ingredients except vanilla and butter extract to a small pot on the stovetop.

-Cook over medium heat, stirring and mashing the banana with a wooden spoon as it cooks.
+- Cook over medium heat, stirring and mashing the banana with a wooden spoon as it cooks.

-Cook for 8-10 minutes until thick and creamy, stirring frequently so it doesn’t burn.
+- Cook for 8-10 minutes until thick and creamy, stirring frequently, so it doesn’t burn.
 I like to remove the pot from the heat after 8-10 minutes and let sit for a few more minutes to thicken a little more.

-Scoop into a bowl and add any desired toppings and enjoy.
+- Transfer to a bowl and add any desired toppings and enjoy.